MS in Special Education

 MS in Special Education with a CT Cross Endorsement

 Teachers who are currently certified in the state of Connecticut seeking the Comprehensive Special Education K-12 certification endorsement (CT #165) as part of their MS in Special Education will complete a total of 36 credit hours.
 This includes 30 credits of foundational coursework and a 6-credit capstone consisting of two 3-credit practica in two different areas of special education.
-Please note that this option is only available to teachers seeking an endorsement in Connecticut at this time.View Cross Endorsement Curriculum
+Please note this cross-endorsement is primarily for teachers seeking an endorsement in Connecticut, but reciprocity agreements may allow for you to pursue this option in your own state.
+We are happy to assist in this process, but encourage you to review your state's requirements before applying.View Cross Endorsement Curriculum

 MS in Special Education Only

 Professionals seeking the MS in special education only will complete a total of 30 credit hours.
-Students in the master of science program will complete 27 credit hours of foundational coursework and round out their program with a 3-credit capstone thesis written under the guidance of a faculty member from the School of Education.View MS Curriculum
+Students in the master of science program will complete 27 credit hours of foundational coursework and round out their program with a 3-credit capstone thesis that allows you to conduct a research proposal based on a specific area of interest within special education.View MS Curriculum

 Today's educators have access to an increasingly connected global community and an abundance of digital resources.
 In addition to connecting our candidates to those resources, Quinnipiac University's School of Education has a collaborative community of its own, both online and off.
 That community includes our outstanding faculty members – experienced educators, top practitioners and scholars–who guide and support students through our programs every step of the way.